Bear Mountain State Park

+Bear Mountain, Bear Mountain State Park, and the Bear Mountain Bridge as seen from Anthony's Nose.

 Bear Mountain State Park is a 5205 acre state park located on the west bank of the Hudson River in Rockland and Orange counties, New York.
 The park offers biking, hiking, boating, picnicking, swimming, cross-country skiing, cross-country running, sledding and ice skating.
 It also includes several facilities such as the Perkins Memorial Tower, the Trailside Museum and Zoo, the Bear Mountain Inn, a merry-go-round, a pool, and a skating rink.
 It also hosts the Bear Mountain Circle, where the historic Palisades Interstate Parkway and Bear Mountain Bridge meet.
 It is managed by the Palisades Interstate Park Commission, which is overseen by the State of New York.

 Geography

 The park includes Bear Mountain as well as Dunderberg Mountain and West Mountain.
 Fort Montgomery is adjacent to the north edge of the park, while Iona Island Bird Sanctuary is on the eastern edge in the Hudson River.
 The park is a separate entity from the adjacent Harriman State Park, which runs along the western edge of the park.
 It lies within the Northeastern coastal forests ecoregion.